Amended version of HB91 passes NC Senate Committee on Education

 RALEIGH — An amended version of NC House Bill 91 passed the Senate Committee on Education on Thursday morning, Aug.
 26.

-A primary edition to the bill proposed and passed by the committee would permit the NCHSAA to continue administering high school athletics for public schools in the state, with a required agreement to a memorandum of understanding with the State Board of Education.
+A primary addition to the bill proposed and passed by the committee would permit the NCHSAA to continue administering high school athletics for public schools in the state, albeit with a required agreement for a memorandum of understanding with the State Board of Education.

 The amended version of HB 91 is alleged to provide greater transparency between the NCHSAA, a 501c3 nonprofit since 2010, and state government.